 So what makes the automotive industry so risky and why is it so difficult to get an automotive merchant account even if you run a reputable business?
 A big part of it is down to costs.
 Large sums of money are often involved when it comes to automotive goods and services.
 And when big sums are involved, there’s usually a higher chance of fraud and problems.

 Indeed, the statistics show that there are higher-than-average rates of fraud and chargebacks in many areas of the automotive industry, like auto repair shops and car dealerships.
 Banks don’t like dealing with fraud or chargebacks, so they feel justified in refusing to work with many automotive businesses based purely on the reputation of the industry itself.

 As we can see, many banks, payment processors, and merchant services are unwilling to work with automotive businesses, and you may feel helpless if you’re trying to apply for an automotive merchant account and can’t seem to find anyone willing to work with you.
 However, there are other options out there, and Shark Processing is one of them.

-Shark Processing specializes in helping high risk businesses obtain merchant accounts.
-We know the perils and pitfalls of high risk payment processing and high risk credit card processing, but we work with a network of trusted banks and payment partners around the world to make it easier for those in high risk businesses to get financial services they need.
+Shark Processing specializes in helping high-risk businesses obtain merchant accounts.
+We know the perils and pitfalls of high-risk payment processing and high-risk credit card processing, but we work with a network of trusted banks and payment partners around the world to make it easier for those in high-risk businesses to get the financial services they need.

 With our help, you can open up your own automotive merchant account with competitive rates, fair fees, and excellent service as and when you need it.
 Contact the Shark Processing team today to find out more about our automotive merchant accounts and related services.